oswida/cyber/docs/en/srd.md

 Bags, backpacks, trolleys can increase the number of inventory slots, the same also applies to cybermodifications.
 Whereby, items representing containers attached to the character's body or requiring the use of the hand (carried, pulled) **take up one space** in the inventory.

 > Example:
-> John takes a rucksack into action, which increases the number of slots by 4.
-However, the rucksack has to be worn on the back, so it takes up one place.
+> John takes a backpack into action, which increases the number of slots by 4.
+However, the backpack has to be worn on the back, so it takes up one place.
 In the end, therefore, John has increased the number of slots by 3.
 If he had opted for a trolley, which he has to pull with one hand, the item still takes up one slot.
 With a transport vehicle, automatic trolley, etc., the containers do not take up any slot.

 A PC cannot carry more items than their inventory allows.
 Anyone carrying a full inventory (i.e. filling **all available** slots) is reduced to **0 HP**.